 This course explores the sociality of emotion and affect shaping public life and discourse.
 From the study of Aristotle’s pathos to recent cross-disciplinary theories of affect, students re-examine cultural assumptions that emotions are primarily private, individual, and irrational.
 Students investigate shame, fear, hate, and love through rhetoric and cultural studies.
-Prerequisite COM 101 and junior standing or permission of instructor.
+Prerequisites: COM 101 and junior standing.

 COM 470 Globalization and the Media (4 hours)

 The rapid evolution of communication technologies has increased the ability of global media corporations to reach audiences around the world.
 This course examines the political, economic and cultural dimensions of media globalization.
 Topics covered include cultural imperialism, global news, international trade organizations and regulatory bodies, global advertising and cultural protectionism.
 Offered alternate fall semesters.
-Prerequisites: COM 101, COM 120, and junior standing (or permission of the instructor).
+Prerequisites: COM 105 and COM 120.

 COM 480 Rhetoric of Human Rights (4 hours)

 This course investigates the theories and rhetorical strategies used to practice human rights as “universal” and the critical challenges of this universality.
 The rhetoric of universal human rights as it is actually used in texts by competing interests in an increasingly globalized and culturally diverse world communally will be evaluated.
-Prerequisites: CRS 101 and junior standing, or permission of the instructor.
+Prerequisites: COM 101 and junior standing.